annasalfa/MapReduce-Word-Count-reports-and-documentation/README.md

    output/part-r-00000
    ```

+### Learning Outcomes

+- Understood the fundamental concept of distributed data processing using the MapReduce model.

+- Successfully configured and deployed Apache Hadoop on a DigitalOcean Ubuntu droplet.

+- Implemented a Java-based MapReduce program for word frequency counting.

+- Evaluated the performance of parallel execution in handling large text datasets.

+- Improved technical writing and bilingual documentation skills (English and Indonesian).

 ### Result
 The program successfully counts and aggregates word frequencies from an input text file (e.g., a novel).